Chasing Truth: Chapter 10

 Posted on 22/08/2014

 Mari took her time going over the list of equipment all guides carried on hiking tours with their newest hire, Jeremy.
 He was a quick study and she was confident they’d get good use out of him.
-He was tagging along with her today and then with Todd the next.
-Three tours and she’d bet he was ready to lead one.
+He was tagging along with her today and then with Keon the next.
+Three tours and she’d bet he was ready to lead one one of the shorter ones.

 “Let’s go ahead and toss these in the truck,” she said once he loaded his pack.